jkillingsworth/jkillingsworth.com/_posts/2021-08-13-more-coin-toss-performance-enhancements.md

     \end{document}
 {% endlatex %}

 After the loop terminates, we have the probabilities of landing on each state after the fifth and final toss of the coin.
-This result only includes the terminal states since we never bothered to compute the non terminal states.
-Since this example models an odd number of coin toss events, the terminal states are always odd numbered states.
+This result only includes the terminal states since we never bothered to compute the non-terminal states.
+Since this example models an odd number of coin toss events, the terminal states are always odd-numbered states.
 Here are the resulting values:

 {% latex 1 fig-16 %}
     \begin{document}